GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand.
+> ### The separation of architectural effort from implementation is a very powerful way of getting conceptual integrity on very large projects.
 >
-> ~ *Martin Fowler*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts